The New Seekers released 29 singles in the UK. Lyn Paul sings on 16 of them, including all six of their Top 10 hits.

-A song about the "sweet old songs" of the Beach Boys, Beatles and Rolling Stones.
+A song about the "sweet old songs" of The Beach Boys, Beatles and The Rolling Stones.
 One segment of the song includes Beach Boys style harmonies with Marty singing the words "surf city, surf city" and Eve singing the refrain "I'd like to teach the world."

 Written by Peter McCann, Do You Wanna Make Love had a title and lyrics that were not typical of earlier New Seekers' singles.
 On a first listen the lyrics appear to have a promiscuous connotation, but listen again and you'll realise that the opposite is in fact the case:

 Or do you just wanna fool around?

 You can take it seriously